 Dog bite injuries in Connecticut are very serious offenses and can lead to severe injuries, mostly to children who are attacked by a dangerous dog.
 Connecticut dog owners must follow Connecticut statutes regarding both dangerous and ordinary dogs.
 Connecticut statutes imposes strict liability to the owner or keeper of the dog that inflicts bodily harm on a person or child.
 If a child under the age of seven (7) is injured by a dog, the statute contains a provision establishing a legal presumption that all children seven (7) and under did not trespass or provoke the attacking dog.

-At Tinley, Renehan & Dost, LLP, we have significant experience handling dog bite lawsuits for clients from the Waterbury area and throughout Connecticut.
-We handle every case with care and attention to detail, persuing maximum compensation for our clients’ losses.
+At Tinley, Renehan & Dost, LLP, our dog bite attorney has significant experience handling dog bite lawsuits for clients across the Waterbury, Cheshire, Watertown, CT area and throughout the state of Connecticut.
+Our personal injury attorney will handle every case with care and attention to detail, perusing maximum compensation for our clients’ losses.
+Don’t wait – contact our trusted law firm today to discuss your case or schedule a legal consultation.

 Over 4.5 million people per year in the United States fall victim to a dog bite.
 On average 17% of these bites are severe enough to require medical attention.
 In many cases, it is the individual dog or breed that is perceived to be responsible when in reality it is the owner or keeper.
 If you or a loved one living in Connecticut has suffered an injury from a dog bite or other animal, it is important to contact Tinley, Renehan & Dost to understand your legal rights.